 Either way, learning some basics about rangefinders will help you in the longer run.
 Being familiar with the idea of how they work, how they determine your target distance, and how they function in various outdoor settings will help you accomplish your mission.

 A laser rangefinder typically uses a laser beam to estimate the distance between your designated location and the target.
-Usually, rangefinders are monoculars and very convenient to use.
+Usually, rangefinders are monoculars (used and operated by one eye) and very convenient to use.
 They come with certain features that remain the same in almost every rangefinder with different manufacturers.
 Yet there is a classification of laser rangefinders,

 - Binocular rangefinders